 When you think of bees, you probably picture fuzzy black-and-yellow bumblebees.
 But there’s a darker bee on the prowl: carpenter bees.
 They don’t look like your average bee.
-They’re large, usually black and hairless.
+They’re large, usually black, and hairless.
 And if you’re not careful, they will build a nest in your home’s wooden exterior.

 Carpenter bees do not literally eat wood.
 Instead, they tunnel into it to lay their eggs.
 While trees are one of their favorite nesting spots, the wood siding on your house is also ideal.

 As you can imagine, finding carpenter bees is not a welcome event.
-Although not aggressive towards humans (males don’t even have stingers!), these bees’ tunnels can compromise the structural integrity of your house, causing extensive damage.
+Although not aggressive towards humans (males don’t even have stingers!), these bees tunnels can compromise the structural integrity of your house, causing extensive damage.

-To get to a point where you can repair the damage, first you have to know how to get rid of carpenter bees and how to keep them away.
+To get to a point where you can repair the damage, first, you have to know how to get rid of carpenter bees and how to keep them away.

 Here are a few ways you can protect your home:

 - Try luring the bees into specially designed traps.
 You can make a trap by attaching a pre-drilled block of wood to a glass or plastic bottle.
 They look similar to birdhouses.
-The bees burrow in the wood and get trapped inside the bottle.
+The bees burrow into the wood and get trapped inside the bottle.

 - Spray your home with insecticide.
 There’s a good chance you won’t find all of the drill holes on your own.
 Spraying both the inside and outside of your home with insecticide will kill any carpenter bees in the area.